 An expert with poor communication skills or limited litigation experience may struggle under cross-examination.

-Expert witness services like ExpertConnect Litigation Support provide access to a curated network of professionals who are pre-screened for:
+Expert witness services like ExpertConnect Litigation Support provide access to a curated network of professionals who are pre-screened for credentials, qualifications, litigation experience, and communication skills.
+They also ensure impartiality and conflict-free backgrounds.

 Partnering with an expert witness service ensures you work with professionals who are well-prepared for the demands of litigation, saving time and reducing risks.